luogeger/Java/markdown-note/IDEA.md

 ![image-20170129142216159](imgs/image-20170129142216159.png)

+this will reset the current branch head to the selected commit, and update the working tree and the index according to the selected mode:

+Soft:  files won't change, differences will be staged for commit.

+Mixed: files won't change, differences won't be staged.

+Hard:  files will be reverted to the state of the selected commit,
+       warning: any local changes will be lost.

+Keep:  files will be reverted to the state of the selected commit,
+       but local changes will be kept intact.

 # IntelliJ IDEA windows keymap

 ### Editing
+- **Alt + J**
+    -  选中同样的单词
 - **Ctrl + Space** `Basic code completion (the name of any class, method or variable)`
     - 基本代码完成（任何类，方法或变量的名称）
 - **Ctrl + Shift + Space** `Smart code completion (filters the list of methods and variables by expected type)`